BCCVL/BCCVL_Test_Environment/README.md

 		cd ~/bccvl_buildout && ./bin/instance-debug fg

-4. Hit up plone in your browser (this can be from your local (host) machine):
+4. Hit the development instance of plone in your browser (this can be from your local _host_ machine):

 		http://192.168.100.100/